-- Any member of YCST (i.e. faculty, staff, student) may file a complaint against any student for misconduct or for otherwise being in violation of YCST's policies.
-The complaint shall be submitted, in writing, to the Director of Adult & Continuing Education/Supervisor of Nursing Education.
-Complaints should be submitted as soon as possible after the alleged violation occurred. - The Director of Adult & Continuing Education/Supervisor of Nursing Education shall review and investigate the complaint to determine if the allegations have merit, to identify violations of the Student Conduct Policy, and to impose sanctions for such violations. - Unless otherwise provided by law, YCST generally will not disclose the name of the person making the complaint to the accused student unless it determines in its sole discretion that the circumstances warrant it.
+- Any member of YCST (i.e., faculty, staff, student) may file a complaint against any student for misconduct or for otherwise being in violation of YCST's policies.
+The complaint shall be submitted, in writing, to the Director of Adult & Continuing Education Center/Nursing Supervisor.
+Complaints should be submitted as soon as possible after the alleged violation occurred. - The Director of Adult & Continuing Education Center/ Nursing Supervisor shall review and investigate the complaint to determine if the allegations have merit, to identify violations of the Student Conduct Policy, and to impose sanctions for such violations. - Unless otherwise provided by law, YCST generally will not disclose the name of the person making the complaint to the accused student unless it determines in its sole discretion that the circumstances warrant it.